Sara Negri

 Sara Negri (born 21 January 1967) is a mathematical logician who studies proof theory.
 She is Italian, worked in Finland for several years, where she was a professor of theoretical philosophy in the University of Helsinki, and currently holds a position as professor of mathematical logic at the University of Genoa.

 Education and career

 Negri was born in Padua, and studied at the University of Padua.
 She earned a master's degree there in 1991 and a Ph.D. in 1996, both in mathematics.
 Her dissertation, Dalla Topologia Formale all'Analisi, was supervised by Giovanni Sambin.

 She went to Helsinki as a docent in 1998, and became a full professor there in 2015.
-She has also taken several visiting positions, including a Humboldt Fellowship in 2004–2005 at the Ludwig Maximilian University of Munich.
+She has also taken several visiting positions, including a Humboldt Fellowship in 2004 and 2005 at LMU Munich.
 She became full professor of mathematical logic at the University of Genoa, in Italy, in 2019.

 Recognition

 Negri was elected to the Academia Europaea in 2018.